-Guidelines - If you do not specify the NAS identifier, the value specified in the Hostname field on the System > Network > Overview page of the administrator console is used If you use the RADIUS proxy feature, the NAS-Identifier field is not used.
+Settings Guidelines - If you do not specify the NAS identifier, the value specified in the Hostname field on the System > Network > Overview page of the administrator console is used If you use the RADIUS proxy feature, the NAS-Identifier field is not used.
 Proxy passes on the entire RADIUS packet including the NAS identifier from the client.
-Specify the name or IPv4/IPv6 address of the RADIUS server.
-Specify the authentication port value for the RADIUS server.
-Default port number: 1812, 1645 (legacy servers) Specify the NAS IP address. - If you leave this field empty, the internal IP address is passed to RADIUS requests. - If you configure the NAS IP address, then the system passes the value regardless of which cluster node sends the requests. - If you use the RADIUS proxy feature, this field is not used. - Proxy passes on the entire RADIUS packet including the NAS IP address from the client.
-Specify the interval of time to wait for a response from the RADIUS server before timing out the connection.
-Specify the number of times to try to make a connection after the first attempt fails.
+Primary Server Radius Server Specify the name or IPv4/IPv6 address of the RADIUS server.
+Authentication Port Specify the authentication port value for the RADIUS server.
+Default port number: 1812, 1645 (legacy servers) NAS-IP-Address Specify the NAS IP address. - If you leave this field empty, the internal IP address is passed to RADIUS requests. - If you configure the NAS IP address, then the system passes the value regardless of which cluster node sends the requests. - If you use the RADIUS proxy feature, this field is not used. - Proxy passes on the entire RADIUS packet including the NAS IP address from the client.
+Timeout (seconds) Specify the interval of time to wait for a response from the RADIUS server before timing out the connection.
+Retries Specify the number of times to try to make a connection after the first attempt fails.
+Users authenticate using tokens or one-time passwords.
 Select this option to prompt the user for a token instead of a password.
 For example, you can use this option to dynamically prompt for a password or token based on sign-in policies by configuring two instances of the same authentication server.
 You can use one instance for wireless users with this option enabled and that prompts the user for a token, and another instance for wired users with this option disabled and that prompts the user for a password.
 If you are using RADIUS proxy feature, this option is not used.